 The DGD Joint Venture is dependent on governmental energy policies and programs, such as the National Renewable Fuel Standard Program ("RFS") and low carbon fuel standards ("LCFS") (such as in the state of California), which positively impact the demand for and price of renewable diesel.
 Any changes to, a failure to enforce or a discontinuation of any of these programs could have a material adverse effect on the DGD Joint Venture.
 See the section entitled "Risk Factors-Risks Related to the Company-Our biofuels business may be affected by energy policies of U.S. and foreign governments."
-Similarly, the DGD Joint Venture is subject to the risk that new or changing technologies may be developed that could meet demand for renewable diesel under governmental mandates in a more efficient or less costly manner than the technologies used by the DGD Joint Venture, which could negatively affect the price of renewable diesel and have a material adverse effect on the DGD Joint Venture.
+Additionally, there may be new entrants into the renewable fuels industry or new technologies developed that could meet demand for lower-carbon transportation fuels and modes of transportation in a more efficient or less costly manner than our technologies and products, which could also have a material adverse effect on the DGD Joint Venture.
+For instance, several other companies have made, or announced interest in making, investments in renewable diesel projects.
+Should these projects develop, the DGD Joint Venture would face competition from them for feedstocks and customers, which could strain margins on the products it sells and limit the growth and profitability of the DGD Joint Venture.
+It is not possible at this time to predict the ultimate form, timing, or extent of any such developments; however, a reduction in the demand for the DGD Joint Venture's products as a result of any of the foregoing events could materially and adversely affect our business, financial condition, results of operations, and liquidity.